codeurjc-students/2022-PruebasRendimientoDocker/docs/dashboard_ui_vs_dashboard_as_code.md

 The easiest way to create a dashboard is through the user interface (UI).
 With a few clicks, you can design a dashboard and save it to a file.
 This method is user-friendly and doesn't require any technical expertise.
 By leveraging the UI, you can quickly create and save a customized dashboard that suits your needs.

 Nevertheless, this method has some drawbacks.
-Copying and pasting the JSON is inneficient and error-prone.
+Copying and pasting the JSON is inefficient and error-prone.
 Also, the resulting JSON  is difficult to read and understand, making it hard to identify which changes were made just by examining the JSON.

 ### Dashboards as Code